 Frequently Asked Questions

 Can you still accept checks alongside Stripe?
-You can—just log them as offline payments in your platform so your reporting stays in one place.
-Whether it's worth maintaining the parallel system depends on how many families are still asking for it.
-At Greenfield, we kept a check option the first season and received eleven checks out of 140 registrations.
-By season two we dropped it.
+You can — just log them as offline payments in your platform so your reporting stays in one place.
+Whether it is worth maintaining the parallel system depends on how many players are still asking for it.
+Most leagues that keep a check option as a transitional accommodation find the check volume drops to a handful within one or two seasons; that is the right time to retire it.

 What happens with a chargeback?
 Stripe walks you through the dispute process.
 Your job is to provide documentation: registration confirmation email, your published refund policy, anything showing the charge was legitimate and the family received what they paid for.
 The more paper trail you have, the better your odds.
 If someone disputes a charge they genuinely made, you almost always win if you respond promptly.